Reading Time: 3 minutes

 • Employers can provide employees with no-cost care, like an independent primary care facility.

 • Employers can design their benefits to tier different providers, steering employees to the best cost options.
-An example of this can be seen related to our Premier Network.
+The Alliance’s Premier Networks are customizable up to four tiers.

 Finally – Communication, Communication, Communication

 Finally, to encourage healthcare consumerism in their employees, employers must communicate multiple times and in multiple ways.
 One employee benefits fair around open enrollment time isn’t enough.
-Employees aren’t good shoppers until they need the services, so making sure they know where and how to find the information when it’s needed is key.
+Employees aren’t good shoppers until they need the services.
+Employers must ensure employees know where and how to find information when they need it.
 Employers should consider:

 • Regular newsletters to employees with vital information about their benefits